Oyster Bay (hamlet), New York: History

 The first mention of Oyster Bay comes from Dutch Captain David Pietersz. de Vries, who in his journal recalls how on June 4, 1639, he "came to anchor in Oyster Bay, which is a large bay which lies on the north side of the Great Island… There are fine oysters here, whence our nation has given it the name of Oyster Bay."

 Oyster Bay was settled by the Dutch, and was the boundary between the Dutch New Amsterdam colony and the English New England colonies.
 The English, under Peter Wright, first settled in the area in 1653.
 The boundary between the Dutch and English was somewhat fluid which led to each group having their own Main Street.
 Many Quakers came to Oyster Bay, escaping persecution from Dutch authorities in New Amsterdam.
 These included Elizabeth Feake and her husband Captain John Underhill, whom she converted to Quakerism.

 Other notable Quakers to settle in Oyster Bay were the brothers John Townsend and Henry Townsend.
 Noted dissenter and founder of Quakerism George Fox visited Oyster Bay in 1672, where he spoke with the Wrights, Underhill and Feake at a Quaker gathering on the site of Council Rock, facing the Mill Pond.

-During the Revolutionary War, Raynham Hall was owned by the irredentist Townsend family.
+During the Revolutionary War, Raynham Hall was owned by the Townsend family.
 For a six-month period from 1778 to 1779, the Townsend home served as British headquarters for the Queen's Rangers led by Lt.
 Col. John Graves Simcoe.
 Simcoe was often visited by British officer Major John Andre.
 According to legend, on one of these visits Samuel Townsend's daughter Sally Townsend overheard the two officers discussing Benedict Arnold's traitorous plot to surrender the fort at West Point to the British.
 The plot was thwarted when three Americans on patrol captured Andre near West Point, preventing what would have been a disastrous defeat for the colonists in the Revolutionary War.